oguzhanoyan/sample-application/README.md

   * I have dockerize python application as you can reach from Dockerfile.
 And uploaded it into DockerHub.
 If you want to use different image you have to change the container image from(Deployments/app.yaml).
   * `MYSQL_PORT_3306_TCP_ADDR` and `MYSQL_PORT_3306_TCP_PORT` environment variables comes from mysql deployment.
   * If you want to change default username, password and database, you have to check out env variables.
+  * For developing inside of the Pods, you have to change workdir from Dockerfile to persistent volume path(`/var/lib/mysql`).
+  * If you would like to develope code temporary, go into running pod and login as bash(`kubectl exec --stdin --tty pod-name -- /bin/bash`), develope or change the code, then restart the gunicorn by pid with (`kill -HUP`) command.
+  * If you would like to fetch images locally instead of docker hub, you have to use [imagePullPolicy](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.19/#container-v1-core).
+In the app.yaml file add imagePullPolicy:Never into container spec.
+This command meaning: The image is assumed to exist locally.
+No attempt is made to pull the image, for detailed documentation please check [here](https://kubernetes.io/docs/concepts/configuration/overview/#container-images).

 #### MySQL Restriction
   * PV mount path same as mysql files path. (/var/lib/mysql)